angela-hg/angela-hg/README.md

 # 👋 Hey there, I'm Angela!
 - 😄 Pronouns: she/her

-I'm a Master's student in **Data Science at Durham University**, passionate about **AI, machine learning, data analysis, and game development**.
-Always eager to learn and connect with professionals in the data field!
+I'm a **Master’s student in Data Science at Durham University**, passionate about **AI, machine learning, data analysis, and game development**.
+With a background in **industrial and systems engineering**, I love transforming data into actionable insights and creating innovative solutions.

 ## ⚡ Tech & Tools
 💻 **Languages:** Python, R, SQL